sebastiano-barrera/blog/content/posts/20240505-mcjs-update.md

 @ me) sits between the AST (a direct representation of the JS source code) and the bytecode (directly executable by the interpreter).

-I don't like to keep things too abstract for too long, so let's start by looking with an example of a typical PAST fragment (I know, this textual representation makes me want to gouge my eyes out, too... consider it programmer art):
+I don't like to keep things too abstract for too long, so let's start by looking at an example of a typical PAST fragment (I know, this textual representation makes me want to gouge my eyes out, too... consider it programmer art):